interrrp/minedock/README.md

 At the moment, the only Minedock-related default is the proxy MOTD.
 To change this, head over to `proxy/velocity.toml` and change the `motd` property.

+## Minedock's choices

+Minedock uses [Velocity](https://papermc.io/software/velocity) for the proxy and [Paper](https://papermc.io/software/paper) for the backend servers.
+Both of these are the standard for Minecraft servers as they are performant and reliable.

 ## License

 This project is licensed under the [MIT license](./LICENSE).